apache/incubator-teaclave-java-tee-sdk/README.md

 #### 3. Create enclave service interface provider in enclave submodule

-`cd helloworld/enclave/src/main/java/com/sample/helloworld` and create an enclave package in this submodule `mkdir enclave`.
+`cd helloworld/enclave/src/main/java/com/sample/` and create an enclave package in this submodule `mkdir -p helloworld/enclave`.

 then create ServiceImpl.java to implement the service interface defined in the common package.